guillermooo/sublime-undocs/source/customization/menus.rst

         { "command": "select_all" }
     ]

-And you want to insert the menu entry `paste` after the ``clipboard`` entry whe adding it, you need to create the insertion file as:
+And you want to insert the menu entry `paste` after the ``clipboard`` entry when adding it, you need to create the insertion file as:

 .. figure:: images/content_menu_copy_paste_select.png